Order of the Nation (political party)

-Conservative Right Party – Order of the Nation (Strana konzervativní pravice – Řád národa, SKP - ŘN), previously known as LIDEM – Liberal Democrats, is a political party in the Czech Republic, formed in 2012 as a breakaway party from Public Affairs (VV).
-The party supported greater individual freedom in economic and social spheres.
+Conservative Right Party – Order of the Nation (Strana konzervativní pravice – Řád národa, SKP - ŘN), previously known as LIDEM – Liberal Democrats, was a political party in the Czech Republic, formed in 2012 as a breakaway party from Public Affairs (VV).
+The party supported greater individual freedom in both economic and social spheres.
+It was dissolved on 15 November 2025.

 History

 On 22 April 2012, the governing coalition of the Civic Democratic Party (ODS) and TOP 09 dissolved their coalition with VV due to corruption accusations against the party leadership (especially Vít Bárta), raising the possibility that early elections would be held in June 2012.
 However, shortly afterwards VV Deputy Karolína Peake led a breakaway faction of herself and seven other VV deputies who replaced VV in the coalition with ODS and TOP 09.
 The revised coalition controlled 100 seats (ODS=51, TOP 09=41, LIDEM=8), and won a subsequent vote of confidence on 27 April 2012 by 105 to 93 votes, with additional support from some independent MPs.
 The new party was launched as LIDEM on 3 May 2012.

 In September 2012, the party applied for membership of the European Liberal Democrat and Reform Party (ELDR), and was accepted on 9 November 2012.

 In December 2012, the Czech Prime Minister Petr Nečas sacked Karolína Peake as Defence Minister after only eight days in the post.
 He stated that he had lost confidence in her after she had begun her ministerial appointment by sacking one of the most senior officials in the Defence Ministry.
 This situation created a coalition crisis, as Peake announced that all LIDEM ministers consequently would withdraw on 10 January 2013, unless a solution could be found.
 On 8 January, LIDEM's republican council guaranteed no ministers would withdraw and the party would still support the government, as long as they could renegotiate a new improved coalition agreement with TOP 09 and ODS.

 On 7 August 2013, party leader Peake left the Chamber of Deputies building during a vote of confidence for the Jiří Rusnok government.
 The remainder of the LIDEM deputies remained in the building and voted against government.
 The next day, 8 August 2013, Karolína Peake announced her resignation as LIDEM leader.

 LIDEM was renamed to VIZE 2014 in March 2014.
 The party changed its name once again in June 2015 to Order of the Nation.
 In May 2019, it was renamed to Conservative Right Party – Order of the Nation.